 Technical contribution.
-The 2EXPTIME upper bound of [21] is achieved via a reduction to the emptiness problem of alternating parity tree automata.
-The reduction of [21] to alternating tree automata is exponential as it requires enumeration of the end components and recurrent classes that can arise after fixing strategies.
+The 2EXPTIME upper bound of [20] is achieved via a reduction to the emptiness problem of alternating parity tree automata.
+The reduction of [20] to alternating tree automata is exponential as it requires enumeration of the end components and recurrent classes that can arise after fixing strategies.
 We present a polynomial reduction, which is achieved in two steps.
-The first step is as follows: a local gadget-based reduction (that transforms every probabilistic state to a local gadget of deterministic states) for perfect-observation stochastic games to perfect-observation deterministic games for parity objectives was presented in [12, 6].
-This gadget-based polynomial reduction of partial-observation stochastic games to three-player partial-observation deterministic games to three-player partial-observation deterministic games to three-player partial-observation, and player 3 is helpful to player 1.
+The first step is as follows: a local gadget-based reduction (that transforms every probabilistic state to a local gadget of deterministic states) for perfect-observation stochastic games to perfect-observation deterministic games for parity objectives was presented in [11, 5].
+This gadget, however, requires perfect observation for both players.
+We extend this reduction and present a local gadget-based polynomial reduction of partial-observation stochastic games to three-player partial-observation deterministic games, where player 1 has partial observation, the other two players have perfect observation, and player 3 is helpful to player 1.
 The crux of the proof is to show that the local reduction allows to infer properties about recurrent classes and end components (which are global properties).
 In the second step we present a polynomial reduction of the three-player games problem to the emptiness problem of alternating tree automata.
 We also remark that the new model of three-player games we introduce for the intermediate step of the reduction maybe also of independent interest for modeling of other applications.

 Related works.
-The undecidability of the qualitative-analysis problem for partial-observation stochastic parity games with infinite-memory strategies follows from [2].
-For partially observable Markov decision processes (POMDPs), which is a special case of partial-observation stochastic games where player 2 does not have any choices, the qualitative-analysis problem for parity objectives with finite-memory strategies was shown to be EXPTIME-complete [7].
-For partial-observation stochastic games the almost-sure winning problem was shown to be EXPTIME-complete for Büchi objectives (both for finite-memory and infinite-memory strategies) [11, 8].
-Finally, for partial-observation stochastic parity games the almost-sure winning problem under finite-memory strategies was shown to be decidable in 2EXPTIME in [21].
+The undecidability of the qualitative-analysis problem for partialobservation stochastic parity games with infinite-memory strategies follows from [3].
+For partially observable Markov decision processes (POMDPs), which is a special case of partial-observation stochastic games where player 2 does not have any choices, the qualitative-analysis problem for parity objectives with finite-memory strategies was shown to be EXPTIME-complete [6].
+For partial-observation stochastic games the almost-sure winning problem was shown to be EXPTIME-complete for Büchi objectives (both for finite-memory and infinite-memory strategies) [10, 7].
+Finally, for partial-observation stochastic parity games the almost-sure winning problem under finite-memory strategies was shown to be decidable in 2EXPTIME in [20].

 Summary and discussion.
 The results for the qualitative analysis of various models of partial-observation stochastic parity games with finite-memory strategies for player 1 is summarized in Table 1.
 We explain the results of the table.
-The results of the first row follows from [7] and the results for the second row are the results of our contributions.
-In the most general case both players have partial observation [3].
+The results of the first row follows from [6] and the results for the second row are the results of our contributions.
+In the most general case both players have partial observation.
 If we consider partial-observation stochastic games where both players have partial observation, then the results of the table are derived as follows: (a) If we consider infinite-memory strategies for player 2, then the problem remains undecidable as when player 1 is non-existent we obtain POMDPs as a special case.
-The non-elementary lower bound follows from the results of [8] where the lower bound was shown for reachability objectives where finite-memory strategies suffice for player 1 (against both finite and infinite-memory strategies for player 2). (b) If we consider finite-memory strategies for player 2), then the problem is open, but we obtain the non-elementary lower bound on memory from the results of [8] for reachability objectives.
+The non-elementary lower bound follows from the results of [7] where the lower bound was shown for reachability objectives where finite-memory strategies for player 2). (b) If we consider finite-memory strategies for player 2, then the problem is open, but we obtain the non-elementary lower bound on memory from the results of [7] for reachability objectives.

 Game Models Complexity Memory bounds

-POMDPs EXPTIME-complete [7] Exponential [7]
+POMDPs EXPTIME-complete [6] Exponential [6]

 Player 1 partial and player 2 perfect EXPTIME-complete Exponential

 (finite- or infinite-memory for player 2)

-Both players partial Undecidable [2] Non-elementary [8]
+Both players partial Undecidable [3] Non-elementary [7]

 infinite-memory for player 2 (Lower bound)

 Both players partial Open (??)
-Non-elementary [8]
+Non-elementary [7]

 finite-memory for player 2 (Lower bound)